Chlorthalidone Side Effects

 Applies to chlorthalidone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking chlorthalidone:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking chlorthalidone:Incidence not known

 - Abdominal or stomach pain